Oliver Evans: Developing the automatic flour mill, 1783–90

-Evans's attention turned to flour milling in the early 1780s, an industry which was booming in rapidly industrializing northern Delaware.
+Evans's attention turned to flour milling in the early 1780s, an industry that was booming in rapidly industrializing northern Delaware.
 In this era, the operation of grist mills was labor-intensive.
-Although the stages of the milling process—grinding, cooling, sifting and packing—were beginning to be mechanized to various degrees, gravity or manual labor was required to move grain from one stage to the next.
+Although the stages of the milling process—grinding, cooling, sifting, and packing—were beginning to be mechanized to various degrees, gravity or manual labor was required to move grain from one stage to the next.
 Additionally, some stages (particularly cooling) were slow and inefficient, creating significant production process bottlenecks.
 Mills were becoming commonplace in populated areas and those with ready access to waterways for power, but the bulk of milling in the 1780s was done in the home through hand milling.
 Furthermore, the quality of milled wheat was poor in colonial America.
 Hard wheat varieties were insufficiently ground and sifted by mills, leaving a flour that was coarse and brown.
 Cross-contamination was a major problem: mill processes were not well-partitioned; the many people moving about the mill contaminated the flour with dirt, grain and other impurities.
-The end result, Evans recognized, was a low quality product that took too many laborers to make.
+The result, Evans recognized, was a low-quality product that took too many laborers to make.

 In 1783, two of Evans's brothers began building a mill in Newport on part of the family's farm estate which they purchased from their father, and Evans was recruited to oversee its construction on the Red Clay Creek.
-When the mill opened in 1785 it was of a conventional design, but over the next five years Evans began to experiment with inventions to reduce the reliance upon labor for milling.
+When the mill opened in 1785 it was of a conventional design, but over the next five years, Evans began to experiment with inventions to reduce the reliance upon labor for milling.
 Moving wheat from the bottom to the top of the mill to begin the process was the most onerous task of all in contemporary mills.
 Evans's first innovation was a bucket elevator to facilitate this process.
 Chains of buckets to raise water was a Roman technology that had been used in various guises since antiquity.
 Evans had seen diagrams of their use for marine applications and realized with some modification and careful engineering they could be used to raise grain, so a series of bucket elevators around a mill could move grain and flour from one process to the next.
 Another labor-intensive task was that of spreading meal.
 This came out of the grinding process warm and moist, needing cooling and drying before it could be sifted and packed.
 Traditionally the task was done by manually shoveling meal across large floors.
-In response, Evans developed the "hopper boy", a device which gathered meal from a bucket elevator and spread it evenly over the drying floor—a mechanical rake would revolve around the floorspace.
-This would even out newly deposited meal for cooling and drying, while a gentle incline in the design of the rake blades would slowly move the flour towards central chutes, from which the material would be sifted.
+In response, Evans developed the "hopper boy", a device that gathered meal from a bucket elevator and spread it evenly over the drying floor—a mechanical rake would revolve around the floorspace.
+This would even out newly deposited meals for cooling and drying, while a gentle incline in the design of the rake blades would slowly move the flour towards central chutes, from which the material would be sifted.
 Used in conjunction, the two innovations saved many hours of labor and greatly reduced the risk of contamination.